SkiHatDuckie/birds-eye/README.md

 From the command-line, in the directory of your BizHawk folder, run `.\EmuHawk.exe --open-ext-tool-dll=BirdsEye`

-## Connection Modes
+## Communication Modes
+Determines how the external tool communicates with the emulator and a connected python script.

 ### Manual
-The external tool will not send or receive messages to and from the connected script.
+The external tool will not send or receive messages to and from a connected python script.
 User will still have full control over the emulator using the external tool or the emulator itself.

 ### Commandeer
-This mode will allow the connected script to begin interacting with the emulator by sending and receiving messages to and from the external tool.
-Frame advancement is determined by time it takes for the external tool to send a message to the connected script and receive a message back.
+This mode will allow a connected python script to begin interacting with the emulator by sending and receiving messages to and from the external tool.